Dendrobyte/TypeSledder/README.md

 Main repository for the TypeSledder game.

-This project will be built in Unreal and will serve as a small game for my entry into development and design.
+This project will be built in ...Godot? and will serve as a small game for my entry into development and design.

 ## Goals